hardow2011/shoe-sensei/README.md

 ## Deployment and Storage

 The web app, database and cache store are being held in [Render](https://render.com/).
-The Active Storage images and stored in an AWS S3 bucket.
+The Active Storage images and OpenSearch search engine are stored in AWS.

 The production variables are stored in the credential files.